Halodi/halodi-controller-simulation-api/halodi-controller-simulation-api/README.md

 This package provides a bridge between the Halodi controller written in Java and a generic C++ API.

+This code is based on [IHMC ROS Control](https://github.com/ihmcrobotics/ihmc-ros-control) and rewritten to be idependent off ROS Control.

 ## Usage

 The api is available in a single header [halodicontroller.h](include/halodi-controller/halodicontroller.h).